Notre Dame of Maryland University Data & Information Overview

 The on-time graduation rate for someone pursuing a bachelor's degree is typically four years.
 This rate at NDMU for first-time, full-time students is 41%, which is better than the national average of 33.3%.

-Notre Dame of Maryland University Is Not Very Diverse
+Notre Dame of Maryland University Undergraduate Student Diversity

 During the 2017-2018 academic year, there were 755 undergraduates at NDMU with 563 being full-time and 192 being part-time.

-How Much Does Notre Dame of Maryland University Cost?overall average net price of NDMU is $29,444.
+How Much Does Notre Dame of Maryland University Cost?overall average net price of NDMU is $22,930.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of NDMU, see our tuition and fees and room and board pages.

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At NDMU, approximately 67% of students took out student loans averaging $6,995 a year.
-That adds up to $27,980 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At NDMU, approximately 85% of students took out student loans averaging $7,102 a year.
+That adds up to $28,408 over four years for those students.

 The student loan default rate at NDMU is 4.1%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do NDMU Graduates Make?students who graduate from NDMU with a bachelor's degree go on to jobs where they make an average salary of $51,800 in their early years.
+How Much Money Do NDMU Graduates Make?bachelor's degree recipients from NDMU make around $51,800 per year during the early years of their employment.
 That's great news for NDMU students since it is 30% more than the average college graduate's salary of $39,802 per year.